Courses

 This course offers an overview of major developments in the literary and cultural history of the German-speaking world.
 The course explores significant figures and works of literature, the visual arts, music, and philosophy as well as their interrelationship and historical context.
 Students read, discuss, and analyze selected texts in German representing all genres, and become familiar with fundamental techniques of interpretation.
 Open to students who have completed GE 20202 or have placed into the course via online placement exam.
 3 credits.

 This course introduces German literature and culture while also serving as an introduction to the seminar method of instruction.
 The course is writing-intensive, with emphasis given to improving students' writing skills through the careful analysis of specific texts.
 3 credits.
-Counts for USEM and WKAL.
+Counts for USEM, WKAL and LIT

 Previously Offered Electives